rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Confident credibility: > abs(0.104) (55.2%)
      Determinateness (%)  : 70.67
      Valuation domain     : [-1.00;1.00]
-   >>> cg.showChoiceRecommendation('Rubis')
-    ***********************
-     First choice recommendation(s) (BCR)
-     (in decreasing order of determinateness)
-     Credibility domain: [-1.00,1.00]
-     === >> potential first choice(s)
-     * choice              : ['A', 'C', 'D', 'G'] independence        : 0.00
-       dominance           : 0.42
-       absorbency          : 0.00
-       covering (%)        : 50.00
-       determinateness (%) : 50.00
-     - most credible action(s) = { 'G': 0.54, 'C': 0.46, 'A': 0.30,
-                                   'D': 0.25 }
-     === >> potential last choice(s)
-     * choice              : ['A', 'B', 'F']
-       independence        : 0.00
-       dominance           : 0.00
-       absorbency          : 1.00
-       covered (%)         : 50.00
-       determinateness (%) : 50.00
-     - most credible action(s) = { 'F': 1.00, 'B': 1.00, 'A': 1.00 }

 The :py:class:`~outrankingDigraphs.ConfidentBipolarOutrankingDigraph` class constructor assumes here that the criteria significance weights are in fact *triangular random variates* in the range 0 to 2 times the given significance weights (Line 9).
-With this working hypothesis, we obtain a 90% confident outranking digraph *cg* where three outranking situations with a credibility in the range [-15/145; +15/145] are put to *indeterminate* (Line 8).
+With this working hypothesis, we obtain a 90% confident outranking digraph *cg* where three outranking situations with a credibility in the range [-15/145; +15/145] are put to *indeterminate* (Line 9).
 The pairwise outranking situations between location *C* and location *G* are for instance not 90% confident and the first choice recommendation now includes consequently this latter location as a further potential best choice candidate (Line 21).
 Notice by the way that location 'D' is now only a *weak Condorcet winner* as the alternative is not 90% confidently outranking location *C* (Line 27).
 Location 'A' remains eventually an ambiguous 90% confident first and last choice candidate, even if it is a last choice recommendation for sure.

 Computing the bipolar-valued set of non ambiguous weak Condorcet winners
 ````````````````````````````````````````````````````````````````````````

-It may be opportune now to compute the bipolar-valued set of non ambiguous weak Condorcet winners or losers on the 90% confident outranking digraph.
+It may be opportune now to compute the bipolar-valued set of non ambiguous weak Condorcet winners and losers on the 90% confident outranking digraph.
 The :py:mod:`digraphs` module provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see the advanced topic on :ref:`Bipolar-Valued-Sets-Tutorial-label`).

 .. code-block:: pycon
    :linenos:
    :name: confidentOfficeChoice1
    :emphasize-lines: 1,3-9
-   :caption: Computing the bpv-set of weak Condorcet winners or losers
+   :caption: Computing the bpv-set of weak Condorcet winners and losers

    >>> wcw = cg.computeBpvCondorcetWinners()
    >>> wcw.showMembershipCharacteristics(ndigits=2)